Planet of da Apes

 Planet of da Apes is the second and final studio album by American hip hop group Da Lench Mob.
 The group's final album, it was released on November 1, 1994, via Street Knowledge/Priority Records.
 Its title is a reference to Planet of the Apes.
-Audio production was handled by Ice Cube, Mr. Woody, Dr. Jam, Madness 4 Real, Quincy Jones III, and 88 X Unit.
-It featured guest appearances from K-Dee, Mack 10 and Yo-Yo.
+The album was produced by Ice Cube, Mr. Woody, Dr. Jam, Madness 4 Real, Quincy Jones III, and 88 X Unit.
+It featured guest appearances from K-Dee, Mack 10, and Yo-Yo.
 The album peaked at number 81 on the Billboard 200.

 Production

 J-Dee's vocals were erased from the album after he went to prison.
 Maulkie, of Yomo & Maulkie, was brought in as his replacement.

 Critical reception

 Trouser Press wrote that the album "is no match for its predecessor’s focused fury."